FPGAwars/apio/docs/project-file.md

     -Wno-fatal
 ```

-### yosys-synth-extra-options
+### yosys-extra-options

-The optional `yosys-synth-extra-options` string list option allows adding options to the
+The optional `yosys-extra-options` string list option allows adding options to the
 Yosys synth command used by the `apio build` command.
 In the example below, it adds the option `-dsp`,
 which enables on some FPGAs the use of `DSP` cells to implement
 multiply operations.
 This is an advanced option that is